mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 Finally, in January, two attractive buyers appeared around the same time.

 The first buyer was Scott, who worked a corporate job in media production but had grown disilussioned with big company culture, much like I had.
-He'd read my [public retrospectives about building TinyPilot](/retrospectives/) and saw potential to bring the product to a broader customer base.
+After discovering TinyPilot through Quiet Light, Scott read my [public retrospectives about building the company](/retrospectives/) and saw potential to bring TinyPilot to a broader customer base.

 The other offer was from a pair of founders.
 They were initially TinyPilot customers and had reached out to me about building a managed services company on top of the product.
 When I told them I was selling the company, they were interested in buying.